 Real-life product strategy examples

-Product strategies aren’t just hypothetical constructs.
-The most successful SaaS companies are built on the foundations of a good product strategy, including some of the biggest names in the tech space:
+Product strategies aren't just hypothetical constructs.
+The most successful companies are built on the foundations of a good product strategy, including some of the biggest names in the tech space:

-HubSpot: The all-in-one differentiation strategy
+HubSpot: The all-in-one strategic framework

 You may use HubSpot as your business' CMS.
 Or your sales team may use it to track leads.
 Or you may use it to post your company's social media content.
 Or you may use it to track customer service issues.
 Or you might …